ajsaucier/ajsaucier.github.io/_posts/2020-05-16-being-polite.md

 description: WAI-ARIA recommendations for an accessible content slider are being followed by the Animal Crossing website.
 ---
-After finally finding a [WAI-ARIA recommendation for a more accessible content slider](https://www.w3.org/TR/wai-aria-practices/#carousel), I came across one on the [Animal Crossing website](https://www.animal-crossing.com) that happens to use the same technique.
+After finding a [WAI-ARIA recommendation for a more accessible content slider](https://www.w3.org/TR/wai-aria-practices/#carousel), I came across one on the [Animal Crossing website](https://www.animal-crossing.com) that happens to use the same technique.

 Here's the code snippet from that slider: